kstenerud/concise-text-encoding/cte-specification.md

 An array of octets.
 This data type should only be used as a last resort if the other data types cannot represent the data you need.
 To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian order whenever possible.

 Byte array data is enclosed in double quotes `"`, and is prefixed by the encoding type.
-The encoded contents may contain whitespace at any point.
+The encoded contents may contain whitespace at any point, but there must be no whitespace between the encoding type and the opening double-quote.

 Encoding Types: